Abanesjo/Curb2Door/README.md

 ## Recording Data
 For recording data, it is recommended to use the [Graphical User Interface](#graphical-user-interface) to simplify the process.
 However, it can be done manually as well.

+First, **make sure that the camera is set to dual-lens mode**

-First, make sure to grant access rights to the camera
+Then, make sure to grant access rights to the camera
 ```
 rosrun insta360_ros_driver setup.sh
 ```